vaibhavrakheja11/Human_Segmentation__In_Realtime_Using_Static_Camera/MM-803 Humansegmentation Code/README.md

+# Human Segmentation in Realtime using Static Camera
+## Image and Video Processing

-### This is a combined README for 3 different set approaches used to achieve or experiment segementation in realtime.
+#### This is a combined README for 3 different set approaches used to achieve or experiment segementation in realtime.
-### The segeregated readme files can be found in individual directories.
+#### The segeregated readme files can be found in individual directories.